Aakash-codes01/SYSTEM_DESIGN_ASSIGNMENT/README.md

 - Option '3' allows the user to update the weather data by providing the temperature, humidity, and pressure.
 The weather station's update_weather_data method is called to update the data.

--Option '4' allows the user to deregister a already defined user
+- Option '4' allows the user to deregister a already defined user

--Option '5' allows user to exit
+- Option '5' allows user to exit

  ## Question 2